PatchMixolydic/HPLRender/README.md

 rend (v.) - (archaic) wrench something apart violently.

-HPLRender tears apart data files in an incredibly messy way to produce usable results.
+HPLRender tears apart HPL output files in an incredibly messy way to produce usable results.
 Also included are tools used for analysis of code.

 ## Usage